onryo/tfe-demo-aws-ec2-instance/README.md

-# Provision an EC2 instance in AWS
+# Provision an EC2 instance in AWS - TEST
 This Terraform configuration provisions an EC2 instance in AWS.

 ## Details